aman2002A/amantonk.github.io/README.md

-# 👋 Hi, I'm aman tonk
+# 👋 Hi, I'm Aman Tonk
 A passionate Data Scientist with expertise in Python, SQL, and Data Visualization.

 ## 🔧 Skills